akiryk/oskar/README.md

 An angular app running with Firebase.

 ###To run the app locally
-In console window:
+In the console window:

-    cd path/to/localdirectory/oskar
+    cd path/to/dir/oskar
     grunt serve

 This will run node and will watch for changes.

 ###File Structure